avigad/lamr/README.md

 # Logic and Mechanized Reasoning

 This repository is designed to accompany the course by the same name.
+See also:

+- the textbook (in progress): [https://avigad.github.io/lamr](https://avigad.github.io/lamr)
+- a PDF version of the textbook: [https://avigad.github.io/lamr/logic_and_mechanized_reasoning.pdf](https://avigad.github.io/lamr/logic_and_mechanized_reasoning.pdf)
+- the course home page: [https://www.cs.cmu.edu/~mheule/15217-f21/](https://www.cs.cmu.edu/~mheule/15217-f21/)

-The textbook is available at [https://avigad.github.io/lamr](https://avigad.github.io/lamr).
-The repository contains a supporting library and files containing examples from the textbook that you can edit and experiment with.
+This repository contains a supporting library and files containing examples from the textbook that you can edit and experiment with.

 The course requires the Lean 4 programming language and theorem prover, as well as